Calista Education & Culture Scholarships

-The purpose of the Calista Heritage Foundation Scholarship fund is to provide financial assistance to Alaska Natives with ties to the Calista Region, and to enable the recipients to participate in continuing educational activities, formal programs of study and programs that will improve the status of Alaska Natives.
+The purpose of the Calista Education & Culture (formerly Calista Heritage Foundation) scholarship fund is to provide financial assistance to Alaska Natives with ties to the Calista Region, and to enable the recipients to participate in continuing educational activities, formal programs of study and programs that will improve the status of Alaska Natives.
 Visit their website by clicking here.

 In order to qualify for the scholarship application a student: